-On the Closing Date, the assets of the Trust will consist of seasoned, re-performing Mortgage Loans that have been current for at least the prior 12 months under the MBA Method ("12+ Months Clean Pay History") with an aggregate Unpaid Principal Balance as of August 31, 2017 (the "Cut-Off Date") of approximately \$1,706,851,495.
+On the Closing Date, the assets of the Trust will consist of seasoned, re-performing Mortgage Loans that have been current for at least the prior 12 months under the MBA Method ("12+ Months Clean Pay History") with an aggregate Unpaid Principal Balance as of January 31, 2018 (the "Cut-Off Date") of approximately \$1,832,425,341.
 The "MBA Method" classifies a mortgage loan as 30 days delinquent if the borrower fails to make a scheduled payment prior to the close of business on the day prior to the mortgage loan's next succeeding due date.
 By comparison, under the "OTS Method" a mortgage loan is not 30 days delinquent until the borrower fails to make a scheduled payment prior to the close of business on the mortgage loan's next succeeding due date.
-The Mortgage Loans will be divided into two Mortgage Groups.
-The Mortgage Loans will consist of the Group H Mortgage Loans that were subject to step-rate modifications with an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$628,007,881 and the Group M Mortgage Loans that were subject to either fixed-rate modifications or step-rate modifications that have reached their final step-rates and for which the borrowers have made at least one payment after such Mortgage Loans reached their respective final step-rates and have an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$1,078,843,614.
+The Mortgage Loans will be divided into four Mortgage Groups.
+The Mortgage Loans will consist of the Group H Mortgage Loans that were subject to step-rate modifications with an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$466,277,926, and the Group M Mortgage Loans, the Group M45 Mortgage Loans and the Group M60 Mortgage Loans, each of which were subject to either fixedrate modifications or step-rate modifications that have reached their final step-rates and for which the borrowers have made at least one payment after such Mortgage Loans reached their respective final step-rates and have an aggregate Unpaid Principal Balance as of the Cut-Off Date of approximately \$871,345,737, \$287,749,943 and \$207,051,735, respectively.
+Each of the Group M Mortgage Loans has a Mortgage Interest Rate less than or equal to 4.500% or has forbearance; each of the Group M45 Mortgage Loans has a Mortgage Interest Rate greater than 4.500% but less than or equal to 5.500% and has no forbearance, and each of the Group M60 Mortgage Loans has a Mortgage Interest Rate greater than 5.500% and has no forbearance.
+The Group M45 Mortgage Loans and Group M60 Mortgage Loans will back Certificates with per annum interest rates of 4.500% and 6.000%, respectively.
+Each of the Group H Mortgage Loans is subject to step-rate modifications and has not yet reached its final step rate as of December 31, 2017.
 A due diligence review was performed on certain of the Mortgage Loans as described under "Description of the Mortgage Loans - Due Diligence Review".

-Mortgage Group Number of Mortgage Loans Aggregate Unpaid Principal Balance as of the Cut-Off Date Maximum Years to Maturity from Modification
+Mortgage Group Number of Mortgage Loans Aggregate Unpaid Principal Balance as of the Cut-Off Date Years to Maturity from Modification

-H 2,511 \$ 628,007,881 40
+H 2,380 \$ 466,277,926 40

-M 4,665 \$1,078,843,614 40
+M 4,469 \$ 871,345,737 40

+M45 2,097 \$ 287,749,943 40

+M60 2,037 \$ 207,051,735 40

+Total: 10,983 \$1,832,425,341